 KulturSalon: Vikings and Muslims in Medieval Times

-On the 29th of April Thorir Hraundal, a lecturer in Medieval Studies and Middle Eastern Studies at the University of Icaland, will join us at KulturSalon!
+On the 29th of April Thorir Hraundal we had a vist from lecturer in Medieval Studies and Middle Eastern Studies at the University of Iceland!

-We are in luck that notices on the encounters between Northmen and the Islamic world have survived, mainly in contemporary Arabic writings.
-The talk will outline the picture conveyed by these sources, and other non-arabic sources as well, and we will also have a look at what the archaeological evidence can tell us, as well as numismatics and coin finds, which are of key importance in understanding the Viking expansion to the East.
+We were lucky that notices on the encounters between Northmen and the Islamic world have survived, mainly in contemporary Arabic writings.
+The talk from Thorir outlined the picture conveyed by these sources, and other non-arabic sources as well, and the talk also took a look at what the archaeological evidence can tell us, as well as numismatics and coin finds, which are all are key in understanding the Viking expansion to the East.

 Around the year 750 two remarkable movements took shape at opposite ends of the western eurasian landmass.
 This was a time of great change in the Middle East where, after the achievements of the Umayyad caliphate in terms of conquest and spread of the Arabic language and Islam, the Abbasids were now taking over, ushering in a glorious period in the history of Islam and the whole region.
 The caliphate now extended from the Iberian peninsula to India, across North Africa and into parts of Central Asia.
 In the north, Scandinavian peoples were increasingly mobilised to seek new pastures abroad.
 There were multiple factors at play: shortage of land, politics, opportunities for fame and fortune abroad.